-Emergency Support Function #11 - Agriculture and Natural Resources
+Emergency Support Function #11 - Agriculture and Natural Resources No significant activity in this area.

 Emergency Support Function #12 - Energy

 Emergency Support Function #13 - Public Safety and Security

 The Director of Emergency Management is working with the Amelia County Sheriff's Office in the development of a small unmanned aerial system (sUAS) program to support public safety in Amelia County.